ISISComputingGroup/ibex_developers_manual/DAE-Trouble-Shooting.md

 Resolution:
 - Ensure period mode is not "hardware" (use software)
 - Kill and restart `isisicp.exe` (need to do this as the simulated isisicp can't change period modes correctly without restarting)

+### Control program unable to communicate with DAE3

+If there are lots of read timeouts, but writes work, the this could be a firewall issue.
+Try disabling the firewall on the DAE network (this is the network that is not the "domain" network on an instrument).
+There should be firewall rules to allow programs access, but something may have gone wrong